-- a) Protecting designated sites, protected species and ancient or species-rich hedgerows, grasslands and woodlands, and - b) Preserving ecological networks, and the migration and transit of flora and fauna, particularly between urban areas, and - c) Protecting ancient trees or trees of arboricultural value, and - d) Promoting the mitigation, preservation, restoration and re-creation of wildlife habitats, and the protection and recovery of priority species and - e) Providing a net gain in flora and fauna, in particular those defined on Map 6 Biodiversity, and - f) Adopting best practice in Sustainable Urban Drainage.
+- a) Protecting designated sites, protected species and ancient or species-rich hedgerows, grasslands and woodlands, and - b) Preserving ecological networks, and the migration and transit of flora and fauna, particularly between urban areas, and - c) Protecting ancient trees or trees of arboricultural value, and - d) Promoting the mitigation, preservation, restoration and re-creation of wildlife habitats, and the protection and recovery of priority species and - e) Providing a net gain in flora and fauna, in particular those defined on Map 6, and - f) Adopting best practice in Sustainable Urban Drainage.

-Monitoring Indicators Targets Condition of nature reserve buffer zones within Plan area.
-No deterioration in the condition of these buffer zones.
+Monitoring Indicators Targets Condition of New England and Millennium Woods.
+No deterioration in the condition of these woods.
 Data from Sussex Biodiversity Records.
 No loss of species rich hedgerow.
 No deterioration in the quality of the biodiversity in the Parish.
 Number of hectares of re-created priority habitats.
 Sustainable Drainage.
 No increase in downstream flood risk.
 Amount of species rich grassland and number of trees, hedges, ponds affected by development.
 Increase in species rich grassland, mature native trees, hedges or ponds within development sites